Racing & Performance Tips

 Oil Level

-- 3 quarts.
-This amount allows adequate lubrication while allowing minimum
+This amount allows adequate lubrication while allowing minimum crank windage.
+Break

 Wheelie Bars

-with white shoe polish.
-After making a run check wheels to see if both are
+white shoe polish.
+After making a run check wheels to see if both are having weight

 Fuel Pressure

-If you’re having trouble figuring out correct fuel pressure on
+If you?re having trouble figuring out correct fuel pressure on your turbo

-your turbo bike buy yourself a 16oz ratio-rite cup like the one moto-crossers
+bike buy yourself a 16oz ratio-rite cup like the one moto-crossers use for pre-mixing

 Mikuni 33mm Smoothbores

-trick.
-In order to get better throttle response install 0.6 air correction
+In order to get better throttle response install 0.6 air correction jets.
+This allows

-jets.
-This allows you to run a smaller main jet while still giving you approximately
+you to run a smaller main jet while still giving you approximately the same air

 Master Link

-chain is to apply a small amount of clear silicone over the clip and let
+is to apply a small amount of clear silicone over the clip and let it harden.

 Slicks